PM Modi's UAE visit postponed | www.lokmattimes.com

 PM Modi's UAE visit postponed

-Prime Minister Narendra Modi, who was scheduled to visit United Arab Emirates (UAE) in January, has been postponed, sources said on Wednesday.
+Prime Minister Narendra Modi's visit to United Arab Emirates (UAE) which was expected to take place in January has been postponed, sources said on Wednesday.

-Prime Minister Narendra Modi, who was scheduled to visit United Arab Emirates (UAE) in January, has been postponed, sources said on Wednesday.
+Prime Minister Narendra Modi's visit to United Arab Emirates (UAE) which was expected to take place in January has been postponed, sources said on Wednesday.

 According to the sources, PM Modi was scheduled to visit the UAE on January 6.